-- 1. Buy an Intel Pentium 4 CPU that supports Hyper-Threading Technology.
-Install the CPU. - Power up the system and enter BIOS Setup (see Chapter 2).
+- 1. Install a Pentium 4 CPU that supports Hyper-Threading Technology. - 2.
+Power up the system and enter BIOS Setup.
 Under the Boot Menu, make sure that the item Hyper-Threading Technology is set to Enabled.
-The item appears only if you installed a CPU that supports Hyper-Threading Technology. - 3.
+The item appears only if you installed a CPU that supports Hyper-Threading Technology.
+See page 2-17. - 3.
 Reboot the computer.